59de44955ebd/WinSetupShell/README.md

 - It's important that .exe paths in this file are never absolute (since the drive letter at runtime is not fixed), but instead either start with `%programs%\\...` or `%windir%\\...`, which will then be evaluated at runtime.

 - Menu separators are represented by a "-".

+- The "Search" item at the root of the start menu by default starts `SwiftSearch`, but feel free to edit its item to point to one of the other two provided search apps instead, `AgentRansack` or `UltraSearch`.

 - Instead of using an exe's default icon - or for start menu commands based on CMD or PowerShell scripts, so without their own icon - you can either append a system icon index to the menu item's list, the icon will then be loaded from shell32.dll using the specified icon index.
 Or put your own .ico file into folder `shell_data\userprofile\AppData\custom_icons` and append its filename to the menu item's list.